xchwarze/frieren/frieren-module-template/README.md

 1. **Setup**: Clone the repository and install both `frieren-front` and `frieren-module-template` dependencies with `yarn install`.
 2. **Feature Creation**: In the `frieren-front` project, create a new feature.
 Utilize the `@module` alias to ensure this new feature is completely isolated.
 3. **Module Wizard**: Navigate to the `frieren-module-template` directory in your console and execute `yarn wizard`.
 Follow the wizard's guidance through the setup process.
+This command will also use as .env the .env.prod file.
 4. **Feature Integration**: Transfer the isolated feature from `frieren-front` to `frieren-module-template`, connecting it to `entry.jsx`.
 Remember to correct the paths by doing a mass replace similar to this: `features/tcpdump` -> `feature`.
 5. **Build Module**: In the `frieren-module-template` project, run `yarn build` to compile your module.
 6. **Finalize and Publish**: Rename the module folder to match your module's name and upload it to GitHub.